What is lawful sexual activity?

 Or a bank refuses to give you a home loan or a credit card when they find out your occupation, despite having a good financial history.

-Unlawful discrimination on the basis of lawful sexual activity can happen at work, school, university or TAFE.
+It can happen at work, school, university or TAFE.

-In addition, it can also happen when dealing with tradespeople, businesses or state and local governments.
+It can also happen when dealing with tradespeople, businesses or state and local governments.

 How We Can Help